simioniandrea/Image-EXIF-Viewer/README.md

 # Image-EXIF-Viewer
-project for Human Computer Interaction
+Project for the exam of Human Computer Interaction.
+The Image - EXIF Viewer implements the following features: